jelicich/timecard-filler/README.md

 ## TODO
 - Add random starting ending functionality
-- Inject a notification on personio to show when it finishes
 - Add "load from csv" functionality
 - Nice to have: Add functionality to allow different months submition so it navigates through months